fredjean/fredjean.net/source/2016-01-10-identity-and-flying.html.markdown

 Once you passed security, your boarding pass is usually sufficient to your gate and to your flight for domestic flights in the United States.

-OAuth2 is described as an authorization document.
+OAuth2 is described as an authorization protocol.
 It is a protocol where you receives access and refresh tokens in exchange for some form or identity (and authorizing a service to access your information).
 The access token itself doesn't imply authentication.
 A third party may use